Male Breast Reduction Surgery in Newcastle and Sydney NSW

 The final results of male breast reduction surgery can take up to six months to be fully apparent.

 All plastic surgery carries some risk and should only be performed by a specialist plastic surgeon, preferably with lengthy experience, to minimise complications.
-In general, for male breast reduction, risks may include:
+Dr Turner will cover the risks of Gyno Surgery in detail during your consultation:

 • If you feel self-conscious about the appearance of the gynaecomastia